Liberty's Kids: Home media releases

 PBS Home Video released a VHS/DVD boxset of the series in 2003 for educational purposes.
 The boxset contained 20 VHS's/DVDs which each contained two episodes each.
 The boxsets also came with resource guides.
 PBS also released a 6-DVD boxset of the series.

-In June 2004, Ten-Strike Home Entertainment released 3 VHS's/DVDs of the series – The Boston Tea Party: The Movie, Give Me Liberty and The First Fourth of July, each containing three episodes, with the former being made in a feature-length format.
+On April 24, 2004, Ten-Strike Home Entertainment, a subsidiary of Bertelsmann, acquired exclusive North American distribution rights to the series.
+On June 29, 2004, to coincide with Independence Day, the company released three VHS/DVD volumes - The Boston Tea Party: The Movie, Give Me Liberty and The First Fourth of July, each containing three episodes, with the former being made in a feature-length format.
 The DVD version also came with an assortment of bonus features including a character guide, Historical Biographies and DVD-ROM features which are a printable coloring book and a web link.
 These releases were made for public use.
-Ten-Strike planned to release three more DVDs, titled Heroes and Traitors, American Battles and Daughters of the American Revolution in September 2004 respectively, but they were unreleased.
+A pamphlet inside the releases also confirmed that three more DVDs - Heroes and Traitors, American Battles and Daughters of the American Revolution would be released in September 2004, but they were unreleased.

 In October 2008, Shout!
 Factory released Liberty's Kids: The Complete Series on DVD in Region 1.
 The 6-disc box set contains all 40 episodes of the series as well as several bonus features.
 This release has been discontinued and is out of print as Shout!
 Factory no longer has the distribution rights to the series.

 In July 2013, Mill Creek Entertainment re-released Liberty's Kids: The Complete Series on DVD in a 4-disc set.
 Each disc contains 10 episodes each.
 Later in February 2017, Mill Creek Entertainment released Liberty's Kids: The Complete Series: Education Edition on DVD in Region 1.
 The 3-disc set contains all 40 episodes of the series as well as in-depth study guides for all episodes and activity pages.